Jones-M12/Notes-Application/README.md

 ## Overview

-This application was designed to allow a user to utilize a online notes application for writing, saving and deleting notes.
+This application was designed to allow a user to utilize an online notes application for writing, saving and deleting notes.

-It allows a user to move away from hand written notes that can be lost or easily damages.
+It allows a user to move away from hand written notes that can be lost or easily damaged.

-A user can better origanze ideas without forgetting or being unable to recall.
+A user can better organize ideas without forgetting or being unable to recall.

 ## User Story

-As a USERT
+As a USER.

 I WANT to be able to create notes, save them, and delete notes when they are no longer needed.

-SO THAT I can organize task and keep track of tasks I need to complete.
+SO THAT I can organize keep track of the progress for each task.

 ## Development

-I have designed the backend of this application using Express methods, designing it to take persistent notes that allow the use recall information whenever neeeded.
+I have designed the backend of this application using Express methods, designing it to take persistent notes that allow the user to recall information whenever neeeded.

 I learned how to connect the frontend with the backend building routes and the server.
-I have gained more knowledge and increased my understanding of how the database, the server, and the client comer together to build dynamic applications.
+I have gained more knowledge and increased my understanding of how the database, the server, and the client come together to build dynamic applications.

 ## Future Development: User Story